Bitcoin’s Darknet phase was critical and will always be with us as a niche

 - The price is high enough for Bitcoin as it works today with on-chain verification.
 For example, this would not work for a $10 product but works for a $400 product.

 - Cross Border.
 If somebody in Swaziland wants to pay somebody in Sweden (very close in the country pick list), what currency do they choose and what payment rail?
 Bitcoin is simply the easiest option, particularly if you get a more complex transaction such as Swaziland Bob pays 1 bitcoin to Sweden Alice with 20% automatically going to Ted in Tokyo who then buys something from Carol in Copenhagen.
-Bitcoin is like cash but it is smart programmable cash (no, you do NOT need Ethereum to do smart contracts, check out Sidechains).
+Bitcoin is like cash but it is smart programmable cash.

-Three reasons why this is starting to happen in 2017:
+Three reasons why this is starting to happen:

 - Price move.
 The correlation of searches for “bitcoin” and a rising price are clear.
 When the price goes up, the mainstream notices.